Te Kete Ipurangi Navigation:

 How will we know when we have all of the answers?

-6. When the class has realised that there are a number of ways of getting 18, split these ways amongst the different groups.
+6. When the class realises that there are a number of ways of getting 18, split these ways amongst the different groups.
 This will speed up the process of finding the overall answers.

 7. Ask some of the groups to explain what they have done.
 Get all groups to write up the problem as far as they were able to go, giving reasons for what they have done.

-Jane is sick of pussyfooting around.
-She has been working on Jim’s problem in Adding Ten Tiles.
+Jessica has been working on Jim’s problem in Adding Ten Tiles II.
 She wants to know if there are any sums that have four-digit answers that don’t add up to 9 or 18.
 Can you help her?

 Solution